cptn-solo/woffler_contract/woffler.contracts.md

 * make subbranch with locked root level
 * split level's pot according to level's branch metadata (`spltrate`, `potmin`)
 * make the player a stakeholder of new subbranch, share is defined by level's branch metadata (`stkrate`, `stkmin`)
 * as new level is locked, splitter have 3 tries to unlock it using `unlocklvl` action.
-If no luck - additional tries can be bought by calling `splitbet` action.
+If no luck - additional tries can be bought by calling `buyretries` action.

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.

-<h1 class="contract">splitbet</h1>
+<h1 class="contract">buyretries</h1>

 ### Parameters
 Input parameters: